pyinstaller/pyinstaller/doc/bootloader-building.rst

 -----------------------------------

-For cross-compiling for macOS you need the Clang/LLVM compiler, the `cctools` (ld, lipo, …), and the OSX SDK.
+For cross-compiling for macOS you need the Clang/LLVM compiler, the `cctools` (ld, lipo, …), and the macOS SDK.
 Clang/LLVM is a cross compiler by default and is available on nearly every GNU/Linux distribution, so you just need a proper port of the cctools and the macOS SDK.